-“Employers do appreciate knowing as soon as possible so they can plan for that," said Collins.
+“Employers do appreciate knowing as soon as possible so they can plan for that,” Collins said.
 From there, your manager can understand your limitations and make accommodations.

-Russinova added that you should prepare for days that you will not be able to work, rather than waiting until the last minute and then notifying your supervisor.
-You should also prepare a plan that you and your employer can follow if you unexpectedly need time off to deal with your illness.
+Russinova added to prepare for days that you cannot work, rather than waiting until the last minute to notify your supervisor.
+You should also prepare a plan that you and your employer can follow if you unexpectedly need time off to address your illness.

 As an employee with a chronic health condition, you have the right to request reasonable accommodations when needed, like flexibility, extra feedback or supervision time, additional instructions on assignments and, most importantly, support from your company, said Russinova.
 Know your rights, and don’t be afraid to exercise them.
 [Related: Illegal Questions to Ask During an Interview]

-If issues arise with employers, you can go to HR or the Americans with Disabilities Act (ADA).
-According to O’Brien, the ADA covers employers with more than 15 employees and requires them to provide reasonable accommodations to disabled employees, so long as they do not cause undue hardship to the employer.
+If issues arise with your employer, turn to HR or the Americans with Disabilities Act (ADA).
+O’Brien explained that the ADA covers employers with more than 15 employees and requires them to provide reasonable accommodations to disabled employees, so long as they do not cause undue hardship to the company.

 If you feel you’re being discriminated against or have a case against your employer, don’t hesitate to reach out to the ADA.
 However, there’s a way to go about it without tarnishing your professional relationships.

-“Use the ADA as a collaborative tool, not a sword," said O’Brien.
-"Approaching an employer with threats of ADA action is not advisable when attempting to continue employment.”
+“Use the ADA as a collaborative tool, not a sword,” O’Brien said.
+“Approaching an employer with threats of ADA action is not advisable when attempting to continue employment.”

-Overall, look out for yourself.
+Overall, those suffering from a chronic condition should look out for themselves.
 Your illness does not limit what you deserve, nor does it give anyone grounds for mistreatment.